nichollsh/AGNI/docs/src/model/index.md

 ```
 but can alternatively be performed via the Gauss-Newton and Levenberg–Marquardt methods.

-It is possible for the model to become stuck on a plateau or in a local minimum, leading to very small values of $|\bm{d}|$.
+It is possible for the model to become stuck in a local minimum, leading to very small values of $|\bm{d}|$.
 This is identified when $c(\bm{x})$ has seen little change over the last few iterations.
 When this occurs, the model is 'nudged' by scaling the update via
 ```math
 \bm{d} \rightarrow 3 \bm{d}
 ```